its-moses/Xecure/README.md

 - Install xampp
 - open MySql admin to open phpMyadmin in your browser
 - now in the import section browse/drag users.sql file to create the database
+- if import does not work manually make the db table provided in the image

 ## Authors